Felistas/Symfony-API-Platform-/README.md

 class BucketList
 {
    /**
-    * @var int The id of one bucketlist.
+    * @var int The id of a bucketlist.
     *
     * @ORM\Id
     * @ORM\GeneratedValue